-grilled romaine lettuce on black platter
+Grilled romaine lettuce served on black platter on wooden table.
+Linen napkin near it.

-I know what you’re thinking – ‘grilled lettuce, why on earth would you want to do that?!’.
-Lettuce is meant for salads and to make healthy lettuce wraps, not for grilling crazy woman.
-Well, I would have agreed with you, too, up until the point I made grilled romaine lettuce for the first time.
+Well, I would have agreed with you too, up until the point I made grilled romaine lettuce for the first time.
 Learning how to grill romaine lettuce is not only ridiculously simple, but the results will knock your socks off!

-Well, we’ve all been misled, I’m telling you!
-These grilled romaine hearts are now actually requested by my friends and family!
-When the lettuce is grilled, the natural sugars within it caramelize, and the grill adds extra depths of smoky flavor.
-More so, my simple ‘sauce’ contains a secret ingredient that boosts the flavor to insane levels!
+• It’s so delicious: When the lettuce is grilled, the natural sugars within it caramelize, and the grill adds extra depths of smoky flavor.
 The result is something you’d barely even recognize as lettuce.
 It’s smoky, slightly sweet, savory, and tender but still crunchy!

-Ingredients for Grilled Romaine Hearts
+Ingredients for Grilled Romaine Lettuce

 Romaine hearts, olive oil, garlic, salt, anchovy paste.

-How to Grill Romaine
+How to Grill Romaine Lettuce

-• Slice the romaine: Cut the romaine in half lengthwise.
-Discard any broken/brown leaves- You can also, optionally, remove the top inch or two of the lettuce where the leaves are most likely to wilt- I usually don’t.
+• Slice the romaine: Cut the romaine lettuce in half lengthwise.
+Discard any broken or brown leaves.
+You can also remove the top 1-2 inches of the lettuce where the leaves are most likely to wilt.
+Make sure not to remove the core as it holds all the leaves together, which is important!

-• Grill the lettuce: Place the romaine hearts on the grill and cook for 2-3 minutes or until lightly charred, pressing on it slightly with tongs.
+• Grill the lettuce: Place the romaine wedges on the grill and cook for 2-3 minutes or until lightly charred, pressing on it slightly with tongs.
 Then flip and grill for a further 2-3 minutes.
 Then transfer to a platter.

 • Dress the lettuce: Brush both sides of the grilled romaine hearts once more, this time being liberal, so all the layers soak up the delicious flavor.
 Then serve warm or cold!

-Tips for Best Grilled Lettuce Results
+Tips for Best Results

 • Don’t overheat the lettuce: If the grill is too hot, then you’ll end up with limp lettuce.
-Perfect results should be slightly charred grilled romaine hearts with just slightly wilted leaves (especially at the top).
+Perfect results should be slightly charred grilled romaine hearts with just slightly wilted leaves, especially at the top.

 • Don’t touch the lettuce while it grills: That’s how you’ll get clean grill marks.
 You can even lightly press on the lettuce for more pronounced grill marks.

-Add-ins and Variations
+Variations

 • For heat: You can add a pinch of red pepper flakes to the sauce.
 Alternatively, swap out some of the olive oil for chili oil instead.

 • Prosciutto: This is a version a friend told me about that I have yet to try.
-You can wrap the lettuce in a bit of prosciutto before grilling, and it will help infuse the grilled romaine lettuce with tons of flavor.
+You can wrap the lettuce in a bit of prosciutto before grilling, and it will help infuse the grilled lettuce with tons of flavor.

 Store: Grilled romaine lettuce tastes best fresh.
 However, you can chill any leftovers covered in the refrigerator and enjoy them the next day chilled as a simple side salad.